llambiel/letsecureme/post.md

   Combined with the powerful Nginx web server, and with some additional hardening tips, you can use it to achieve top notch security grades, rating A+ on the popular [Qualys SSL](https://www.ssllabs.com/ssltest/) and [securityheaders.io](https://securityheaders.io) analysers.
 ---

-## What we will do
+## What you will do
-Here are the steps we will go through:
+Here are the steps you will go through:

 * Spawn a cloud instance which will host our demo website.
 * Do some basic hardening of our server and set up Nginx.
 * Install a brand new Let's encrypt certificate and set up its automatic renewal
 * Harden the Nginx configuration
 * Harden the Security Headers
-* Get that shiny A+ security rating we are looking for
+* Get that shiny A+ security rating you are looking for

-We will use [Exoscale](https://www.exoscale.ch) as cloud provider since they offer integrated firewall and DNS management.
+This tutorial will use [Exoscale](https://www.exoscale.ch) as cloud provider since they offer integrated firewall and DNS management.
 On top of that Exoscale has a strong focus on data safety / privacy and security.
 Of course you can follow along using any other cloud or traditional hosting service.

 ## Let's Encrypt overview